Authored by the expert who managed and guided the team behind the Australia Property Pack

 What's the average days-on-market in the Gold Coast in 2026?

-As of early 2026, the estimated average days-on-market for residential properties in the Gold Coast is around 30 to 35 days for houses and 35 to 40 days for apartments, which reflects a market where well-priced homes sell quickly due to persistent buyer demand.
+As of 2026, the estimated average days-on-market for residential properties in the Gold Coast is around 24 days, which means a well-priced home can still sell in less than one month.

 Are properties selling above or below asking in the Gold Coast in 2026?

-As of early 2026, the estimated average sale-to-asking price ratio for residential properties in the Gold Coast shows that most homes sell slightly below their initial asking price, with vendor discounting averaging around 2.5% for houses and 3% for apartments.
+As of 2026, the estimated average sale-to-asking price ratio for residential properties in the Gold Coast is about 97% to 98%, which means most homes sell slightly below the first asking price.

 By the way, you will find much more detailed data in our property pack covering the real estate market in the Gold Coast.